jadecobra/gym/python_tdd/docs/01_TDD_ATTRIBUTE_ERROR.md

     attribute_3 = None
     ```

 This is the pattern.
-Update `tests/test_attribute_error.py` to add more tests
+Update the `TestAttributeError` class in `tests/test_attribute_error.py` to add more tests
 ```python
 def test_defining_variables_to_solve_attribute_errors(self):
     self.assertIsNone(module.attribute_0)